DiscordBoats/webhooks-node/README.md

 > [laffey](https://github.com/auguwu/laffey) is made by [auguwu](https://augu.me) and is released under the MIT license
 >
-> **Laffey is a shipgirl from the game: Azur Lane; all copyrighted infrigment belong to Yostar Inc**
+> **Laffey is a shipgirl from the game: Azur Lane; all copyrighted infrigment of images belongs to Yostar Inc**

 ```
-Copyright (c) 2019-present auguwu
+Copyright (c) 2019 auguwu

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal